MikeDev101/RPMidi/README.md

 * Download the source code and extract it's contents onto your Raspberry Pi Pico.
 Make sure that it's running MicroPython first.
 I would recommend using Thonny.
 * Download a MIDI file (No more than 4 voices)!
-* Shove your MIDI file into this converter: https://github.com/LenShustek/miditones and add your song data in songs.py.
+* Shove your MIDI file into this [converter](https://github.com/LenShustek/miditones) and add your song data in songs.py.
+Recommended default settings are `.\miditones.exe -t=4 .\your-midi-here.mid`

 * See main.py for the rest!

 ## GPIO defaults